Explore equipment government contracts across North Carolina agencies. Top vendors, contract values, and procurement trends.

 Frequently Asked Questions

-The leading vendors with equipment government contracts in North Carolina include: ATLANTIC EMERGENCY SOLUTIONS (54 contracts); MOTOROLA (54 contracts); LOWIRE TECHNOLOGIES (45 contracts); FORD (43 contracts); CAROLINA CAT (42 contracts).
+The leading vendors with equipment government contracts in North Carolina include: ATLANTIC EMERGENCY SOLUTIONS (56 contracts); MOTOROLA (55 contracts); ENTERPRISE (46 contracts); CAROLINA CAT (45 contracts); GOVDEALS (43 contracts).
 Tracking vendor contract wins, values, and agency relationships helps you understand the competitive landscape — whether you're evaluating vendors as an agency buyer or positioning against incumbents as a competitor.

-The most active North Carolina government agencies procuring equipment are: City of High Point city (320 contracts); City of Charlotte (299 contracts); City of Concord city (240 contracts); Brunswick County (152 contracts); Duke Regional Hospital (151 contracts).
+The most active North Carolina government agencies procuring equipment are: City of High Point city (339 contracts); City of Concord city (241 contracts); Forsyth County (175 contracts); Brunswick County (170 contracts); City of Charlotte (163 contracts).
 Each agency manages its own procurement process and vendor relationships.
 Understanding which agencies are the largest buyers helps vendors prioritize outreach and tailor their proposals to specific agency needs.

 Beyond equipment, other active government contract categories in North Carolina include PROFESSIONAL_SERVICES, Service, OTHER, CONSTRUCTION, and Construction.
 Agencies often procure across multiple categories simultaneously — a city upgrading its IT infrastructure may also issue contracts for professional services, facilities maintenance, and cybersecurity.
 Tracking related categories helps you identify cross-selling opportunities and understand the full procurement landscape.